OscarFernandezMX/Cyclistic_data_analysis/cyclistic_data_analysis.md

 - We also found that there were incoherent dates where the start date was greater than the end date.
 The rows containing this inconsistency were also removed.
-- Finally, we removed rows with empy values for any attribute.
+- Finally, we removed rows with empty values for any attribute.

 The complete report of the cleaning steps for part 1 can be found [here](https://github.com/OscarFernandezMX/Data_Science_Projects/blob/main/Cyclistic_cleaning_part1.ipynb).